All averages include rest days. All altitudes and ascents are in metres.

 Kumaon: the high point was the Baba Ashram just below Zero Point.
 Again we carried a tent and sleeping bags but no other camping gear.
 Some of the riding was technical mountain biking, and at times our bags were portered or muled, and once or twice our bikes were portered too.

-Near misses: the pass list omits the Paso de los Piuquenes, the Abra del Condor and the Rohtang Jot.
+Near misses: the pass list omits the Paso de los Piuquenes, the Pupush Punta, the Abra Conococha, the Abra del Condor and the Rohtang Jot.

 We omit the climb from Puente Llacma to the Portachuelo de Llanganuco because we broke it with a rest day at Yanama.